The Saif Ghobash Banipal Prize for Arabic Literary Translation-Sarah Enany

 The judges in this 16th year of the Prize comprised Roger Allen (Chair), Professor Emeritus of Arabic & Comparative Literature, University of Pennsylvania; Rosemarie Hudson, Founder Publisher, HopeRoad Publishing; Ronak Hosni, Professor of Arabic and Translation Studies at the American University of Sharjah, and Caroline McCormick, Director, Achates.

 Rasha Adly is an Egyptian writer, born in Cairo in 1972.
-The author of eight novels, she is a researcher and freelance lecturer in the history of art, and is Cairo correspondent for the Emirates Culture magazine.
-Arabic original of The Girl with Braided Hair was longlisted for the 2018 International Prize for Arabic Fiction.
+She is a researcher and freelance lecturer in the history of art, and is Cairo correspondent for the Emirates Culture magazine.
+Her writing career began with a blog in 2007, and she published her first novel, Sakhab al-Samt (The Clamour of Silence), in 2010.
+She is the author of eight novels, of which Shaghaf (2017) was longlisted for the International Prize for Arabic Fiction in 2018 and is published in English translation as The Girl with Braided Hair.
+Her novel Akhir Ayyam al-Basha (The Last Days of the Pasha) was longlisted for the 2020 International Prize for Arabic Fiction.

 The Girl with Braided Hair by Rasha Adly (Egypt)